gandhi56/gandhi56.github.io/md/cmput382/lec.md

 >2.
 Introction to CUDA C
 >3.
 To lean the basic API functions in CUDA host code
 >4.
 To learn about CUDA threads, the main mechanism for exploiting of data parallelism
+>5.
+To familiarize with some tools from the CUDA toolkit including compiler flags, debuggers and profilers

 ### Accelerating applications
 * three ways: